MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 Some questions to consider, without judgement:

-- Could you explain the terms "memory model", "sequential consistency", and "data race"?
+- Could you explain the terms "memory model", "data race", and "sequential consistency"?
 - Do you know how `std::mutex`, `std::atomic`, `std::memory_order` work and when they are necessary?
 - Do you know how `volatile` relates to thread safety?
 - Could you explain the behaviour of the following code snippets?